vandemataram15aug1947/Design_and_Development_of_an_Isolated_Gate_Driver_Circuit/README.md

 ### **Optimal Resistor Selection**
 To achieve an effective trade-off between **switching speed** and **EMI reduction**, the gate resistor is selected based on the desired **gate charge current**.

-# Gate Resistor Calculation for MOSFET

-Selecting the appropriate gate resistor (Rg) is crucial for optimizing MOSFET switching performance.
+Selecting the appropriate gate resistor (Rg) is crucial for optimizing IGBT/MOSFET switching performance.
 This resistor controls the gate drive current, influences turn-on and turn-off times, and helps in reducing oscillations.

 ## 📌 Formula